skullface/beauty-under-capitalism/_list-problematic/jeffree-star.md

 …*without* denouncing his racist views.
 As more old, problematic content popped up ([like dressing up for Halloween with a friend in blackface](http://jeffreestar.tumblr.com/post/12112029370/spice-world-happy-halloween-spice-girls-for)), he continued to brush it off with apologies on social media saying it was all for shock value.

 [A very public falling out](https://www.refinery29.com/en-us/2016/07/117317/jeffree-star-kat-von-d-fight) occurred between Star and his longtime ex-friend and professional collaborator, fellow [problematic beauty icon Kat Von D](#kat-von-d).
-Kat’s July 2016 post specifically condemned Star's racism.
+Kat’s July 2016 post specifically condemned Star’s racism and alleged Star [never paid for graphic design work](https://www.bustle.com/articles/173607-watch-kat-von-ds-message-about-jeffree-star-to-hear-her-side-of-the-story), though the latter was [resolved](https://twitter.com/bjbetts/status/755883386795724800).

 In March 2017, Jeffree Star Cosmetics [significantly deepened a model’s complexion](https://www.seventeen.com/beauty/news/a45491/jeffree-star-blackface-controvercy/) for a product photoshoot.
 When Star received criticism for using blackface to sell a product, he defended the "creative choices" of the shoot.
 Even when choosing a trans woman of color as a model, Star's actions were undeniably anti-black.